Green leaves with yoghurt sauce

 • 2 Tbsp extra virgin olive oil

-• 100 g purslane, lamb’s lettuce or other mild green leaves
+• 100 g purslane, or lamb’s lettuce or other mild green leaves

-• pinch of Aleppo pepper (pul biber), to garnish (optional)
+• pinch pul biber (Aleppo pepper), to garnish (optional)

 • salt and pepper

-1. Mix together yoghurt, olive oil and lemon juice.
-Season.
+• Mix the yoghurt, olive oil and lemon juice.
+Season with salt.

-2. Tear the salad into small, individual leaves and carefully mix with the yoghurt sauce.
-Serve immediately, sprinkled with a little pul biber or smoked paprika, if you feel like it.
+• Tear the salad into small, individual leaves and carefully mix with the yoghurt sauce.
+Serve immediately, sprinkled with a little pul biber, if you like.

 Leave a Reply